 When a bullet or weapon is found by police and linked to crime, it is sent to one of the agency’s labs for analysis using tools ranging from ultra-sophisticated software to capture and magnify the markings left on ammunition to the large water tank used to a child’s seaside fishing net used to retrieve test-fire bullets from a large water tank.

-A selection of different bullets at the National Ballistics Intelligence Service in Birmingham (Andrew Fox) In one of its more irregular cases, a testicle containing a bullet was sent to NABIS by a surgeon who had removed it from a Jamaican man shot more than 12 year earlier.
+In one of its more irregular cases, a testicle containing a bullet was sent to NABIS by a surgeon who had removed it from a Jamaican man shot more than 12 year earlier.

 Mr Gallagher said: “It is certainly the most unusual case I’ve dealt with.
 The man had been shot in the back and the bullet lodged in the testicle.
 I think the surgeon felt it should be looked at.”